frontenddogma/web-development-glossary/manuscript/a.md

 ADT
 : → Abstract Data Type

+Advanced Encryption Standard
+: A specification for the encryption of electronic data established in 2001 by the U.S. National Institute of Standards and Technology (NIST).
+AES is a subset of the Rijndael block cipher developed by Vincent Rijmen and Joan Daemen.
+For AES, NIST selected three members of the Rijndael family, each with a block size of 128 bits, but three different key lengths: 128, 192, and 256 bits.&nbsp;[†](#w-aes)

 Advanced Package Tool
 : A software user interface that works with core libraries to handle the installation and removal of software on Debian, Ubuntu, and related Linux distributions.
 APT simplifies the process of managing software on Unix-like computer systems by automating the retrieval, configuration, and installation of software packages.&nbsp;[†](#w-advanced-package-tool)

 Advanced Persistent Threat
 : A stealthy threat actor, typically a nation state or state-sponsored group, which gains unauthorized access to a computer network and remains undetected for an extended period.
 In recent times, the term may also refer to non-state-sponsored groups conducting large-scale targeted intrusions for specific goals.
 The median time an APT attack goes undetected differs widely between regions.&nbsp;[†](#w-advanced-persistent-threat)

+AES
+: → Advanced Encryption Standard

 Affordance
 : Those action possibilities that are readily perceivable by an actor, that is, an affordance suggests how an object may be interacted with.
 For example, an underlined word on a web page has the affordance of being clickable.&nbsp;[†](#w-affordance)